Siddhant-Ray/Attentive-neural-networks-for-news-classification/README.md

 # Attentive-neural-networks-for-news-classification

 * The goal of this this project is to build a news classification neural network model which can classify a hierarchial news dataset.
-Along with this, we propose a novel algorithm to detect class overlap in news categories, wihc can be learnt from computation on our model's intermediate stages.
+Along with this, we propose a novel algorithm to detect class overlap in news categories, which can be learnt from computation on our model's intermediate stages.

 ## Requirments to run :